 Do you know what you want your end result to be?
-Are you after more brand recognition, open day applications or more course enrolments?
+Are you after more brand recognition, open-day applications or more course enrolments?
 If you don’t know what your goal is, you can’t make a concerted effort to get there.

 Take some time to brainstorm, and then create a SMART target.
 This needs to be something that is:

-- Specific, like double the amount of applications
+Specifically, like double the number of applications

 2. Perform an SEO audit